Environmental impact of bitcoin: Health and local air pollution

-A 2025 study in Nature Communications found that the demand from 34 large U.S. bitcoin mines increased PM2.5 pollution and exposed about 1.9 million people to ≥0.1 µg/m³ additional PM2.5, sometimes far from the mines.
-A 2024 review in Environmental Research linked proof-of-work mining to higher air pollution and potential health risks, and calling for mitigation and better data.
+A 2025 study in Nature Communications found that the demand from 34 large U.S. bitcoin mines increased PM2.5 pollution and exposed about 1.9 million people to ≥0.1 μg/m^{3} additional PM2.5, sometimes far from the mines.
+A 2024 review in Environmental Research linked proof-of-work mining to higher air pollution and potential health risks, calling for mitigation and better data.
 A 2024 JAMA Viewpoint described potential community hazards from cryptocurrency mining, including air and noise pollution, and recommended protections for vulnerable groups.
 One 2020 paper found that, in 2018, each US$1 of bitcoin created was associated with about US$0.49 in combined health and climate damages in the United States (US$0.37 in China).
 A 2024 analysis estimated the climate and health damages from U.S. mining during 2019–2021 exceeded the value of coins generated in many geographic hotspots.

+Proposed environmental mitigations

+Government and intergovernmental reports discussed ways in which the environmental impact of crypto-asset mining might be reduced.
+The OECD examined renewable-energy use, flexible mining demand for grid balancing, and other technologies that could support climate transition, but concludes that renewable-energy use alone is insufficient to curb the negative environmental externalities of crypto-asset mining.
+The U.S. Office of Science and Technology Policy discussed flexible electricity demand, the use of vented methane, and curtailed renewable electricity, and discussed how this could reduce environmental impact or support electricity grids.

+A 2025 book on environmental impacts of bitcoin mining reviews efforts involving increased use of renewable energy, use as a large curtailable load to help stabilize electricity grids, and perhaps expand renewables.
+It noted, however, that past efficiency gains had not reduced aggregate energy consumption.